-16 Simple Ways to Stop Wasting Food in Your Kitchen (and Save Money)
+16 Simple Ways to Stop Wasting Food and Slice Your Grocery Budget

 Have you ever really thought about the afterlife of your leftovers?

-A once-edible meal lies defeated and unpurposed as it falls into the trash, never to be thought of again.
+A once-edible meal falls into the trash, never to be thought of again.

 Those forgotten food remnants add up to some pretty alarming numbers.